SB-0760

 Michigan Senate Bill No. 760 — Leading Ethical AI Development for Kids Act

-Prohibits operators from making companion chatbots available to minors unless the chatbot is not foreseeably capable of producing specified categories of harmful content, including encouraging self-harm, suicidal ideation, violence, drug use, disordered eating, unsupervised mental health therapy, sexual content, or engagement optimization that overrides safety guardrails.
-The act initially applies only when an operator has actual knowledge a user is a minor, but beginning January 1, 2027, actual knowledge is no longer required.
-Enforcement is available both through attorney general civil actions ($25,000 per violation) and a private right of action for covered minors (or their parents/guardians) who suffer actual harm, with actual damages, punitive damages, attorney fees, and injunctive relief available.
+Regulates operators of companion chatbots with respect to minor users in Michigan.
+Operators may not make companion chatbots available to covered minors unless the chatbot is not foreseeably capable of encouraging self-harm, suicidal ideation, violence, drug or alcohol use, disordered eating, offering unsupervised mental health therapy, encouraging illegal activity, engaging in sexually explicit interactions, prioritizing validation over safety, or optimizing engagement over safety guardrails.
+Initially the obligations apply when operators have actual knowledge a user is a minor; beginning January 1, 2027, the actual knowledge requirement is removed.
+Enforcement is through attorney general civil actions ($25,000 per violation) and a private right of action for covered minors (or parents/guardians) who suffer actual harm, with actual damages, punitive damages, injunctive relief, and attorney fees available.

 Summary

-Prohibits operators from making companion chatbots available to minors unless the chatbot is not foreseeably capable of producing specified categories of harmful content, including encouraging self-harm, suicidal ideation, violence, drug use, disordered eating, unsupervised mental health therapy, sexual content, or engagement optimization that overrides safety guardrails.
-The act initially applies only when an operator has actual knowledge a user is a minor, but beginning January 1, 2027, actual knowledge is no longer required.
-Enforcement is available both through attorney general civil actions ($25,000 per violation) and a private right of action for covered minors (or their parents/guardians) who suffer actual harm, with actual damages, punitive damages, attorney fees, and injunctive relief available.
+Regulates operators of companion chatbots with respect to minor users in Michigan.
+Operators may not make companion chatbots available to covered minors unless the chatbot is not foreseeably capable of encouraging self-harm, suicidal ideation, violence, drug or alcohol use, disordered eating, offering unsupervised mental health therapy, encouraging illegal activity, engaging in sexually explicit interactions, prioritizing validation over safety, or optimizing engagement over safety guardrails.
+Initially the obligations apply when operators have actual knowledge a user is a minor; beginning January 1, 2027, the actual knowledge requirement is removed.
+Enforcement is through attorney general civil actions ($25,000 per violation) and a private right of action for covered minors (or parents/guardians) who suffer actual harm, with actual damages, punitive damages, injunctive relief, and attorney fees available.

 Enforcement & Penalties